waltermanias/cdk-poc/README.md

 To work with AWS CDK, you must have an AWS account and credentials and have installed Node.js (v10.3 or later) and the AWS CDK Toolkit.

-If you already have Node.js, installl the AWS CDK Toolkit:
+If you already have Node.js, install the AWS CDK Toolkit:

     npm install -g aws-cdk

-Test the installation by issuing `cdk --version`.
+Test the installation by using the next command `cdk --version`.

 You also need TypeScript itself.
 If you don't already have it, you can install it using `npm`.